 Many people are familiar with the basset hound, the solid, low-riding dog with the droopy countenance.
 However, the basset hound isn't the only basset out there.
-The American Kennel Club recognizes three types of basset dogs, though only two are included in its hound group.
+The American Kennel Club recognizes four types of basset dog breeds, though only three are included in its hound group.
 A fourth basset is included in the Foundation Stock Service.

 Picture the basset hound and you may think of a dog sporting a jaunty cap and cape, bringing to mind a great detective, hunting for clues.
 That may be due to his reputation for following a trail wherever it leads him.
 As part of the American Kennel Club's hound group, he has a sharp nose and superior hunting abilities.
 Not only is the basset hound a valuable asset for tracking and pack hunting, but he's also a solid choice for a family pet.

 Video of the Day

 He's patient, agreeable, and learns easily, making him fairly easy to train.
 Though he doesn't require vigorous exercise, he does need regular walks to ensure he doesn't carry too much weight on his short frame.
 He stands approximately 14 inches at the shoulder, has a short, smooth coat that comes in a variety of colors including black, tan, red, white, brown and mahogany.

 The other basset in the hound group is the petit basset griffon vendéen.
 Recognized by the American Kennel Club in 1990, this little fellow stands between 13 and 15 inches tall.
 Though he's a compact guy, he's not as heavy as the basset hound.